CryoInTheCloud/NASA-UW-Hackweek-2024-FMI-Project/README.md

 - The following scattering events are assumed to be independent of the solar zenith angle of the original incident radiation

+The bidirectional reflectance factor BRF, is a ratio between outgoing radiance at one given direction and incoming radiance at another given direction.
+The impact of surface roughness on albedo increases as solar zenith angle increases.
+Source: (Zhang et al, 2021)

 ![image](https://github.com/user-attachments/assets/a2588dd5-fc54-45d7-9d7a-269737774a88)